cardillan/golem/base-builder/README.md

 * A single Shard core must be present on the map.
 * 13x13 area centered on the core must be empty (allow buildings to be built).
 * The terrain must not block the multiplicative reconstructor's exit.
-* Copper, lead, coal, titanium and thorium ore, and a sand tile, must be present on the map.
+* Copper, lead, coal, titanium and thorium ore, and a sand tile or scrap ore, must be present on the map.
 The titanium and thorium ore must allow a drill to be built on them, and the area around thorium must allow building required infrastructure.
 * If the Time Control mod is used, speeds higher than 8x may lead to failures (the processors do not keep up, at speeds greater than 16x it seems that even mining gets broken).

 The world processor in the schematic sets up a single poly near the core.